pks5/machineblocks/docs/01_system.md

 version: 3.0.4

+> **Render Output** — Compiler render artifact of MachineBlocks BML (SSOT), not an
+> authored source.
+Primary sources:
+> `com.machineblocks.bml.documentation.concept.*`,
+> `com.machineblocks.bml.documentation.scad.*`, and related domain BML.
+> Future builds regenerate this Markdown from BML.
+Do not edit as canonical —
+> change BML first; keep this file in sync only as a transitional mirror.

 ## Purpose

 MachineBlocks is a parametric system for generating LEGO-compatible 3D blocks, primarily for 3D printing but also applicable to general 3D modeling workflows (e.g. Unity or CAD).